liborty/rstats/README.md

 ## Trait Vecu8

-* Some vector algebra as above that can be more efficient when the end type happens to be u8 (bytes).
+Some vector algebra as above that can be more efficient when the end type happens to be u8 (bytes).
+They have u8 appended to their names to avoid confusion with Vecg methods.

+* Relationships between two vectors (of bytes)
-* Frequency count of bytes by their values (Histogram or Probability Density Function).
+* Frequency count of bytes by their values (histogram, pdf, jointpdf)
-* Entropy measures in units of e (using natural logarithms).
+* Entropy, jointentropy, dependence (different algorithms to those in Vecg)

 ## Trait VecVec

 Relationships between n vectors (in d dimensions).
-This is the original contribution of this library.
-True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm boosted by a secant method.
-These measures solve Weiszfeld's convergence problems in the vicinity of existing set points.
+This is the main original contribution of this library.
+True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`, optionally boosted by a secant method `gsmedian`.
+These algorithms both solve Weiszfeld's convergence and stability problems in the neighbourhood of existing set points.

 * sums of distances, eccentricity (radius) measure,
 * centroid, medoid, outliers, true geometric median,
+* characterisations of sets of multidimensional points (of d random variables): means, stds, medians
-* transformation to zero (geometric) median data,
+* transformation to zero geometric median data,
-* trend between two sets of multidimensional vectors,
+* multivariate trend (regression) between two sets of nd points,
 * covariance and comediance matrices (weighted and unweighted).

 Trait VecVec is entirely unchecked, so check your data upfront.